 Overwhelmed with to-do lists?

-Overwhelmed with to-do lists?
+Are you overwhelmed with to-do lists?
 Are you trying to do everything in an unrealistic time frame?

 Looking after yourself and your loved ones, plus working, on top of exercising, eating well and socialising, all while trying to be mindful and get ahead in life, is easier said than done – I'm exhausted just from writing that!
 We all want to live a more fulfilled, balanced life, right?
 The thing is true "balance" doesn't exist.
 The reason?
 Each week, each day, each weekend is never the same, so trying to maintain a "balance" is next to impossible.